 - Another bit of propaganda from the opposing viewpoint is “What the Experts Say about Modern Food Production.”
 I think this is what Food, Inc. should have allowed us to see to help us make our own decision.

-- You can see a counter documentary, done very fairly, called Food, Inc.: A Nebraska Perspective from PBS.
+- You can see a counter documentary, done very fairly, called Food, Inc.: A Nebraska Perspective (link no longer available) from PBS.
 Click on the video link in the sidebar to watch.
 A 3,000 cow beef farmer, a large pig farmer, and a natural dairy farmer share their views on Food, Inc. They do a lot of talking without saying much other than, “We’re doing a better job than the video would make you believe,” although about 25 minutes in, they explain how they care for the environment, and that part really gives facts that are different than Food, Inc. would make us believe, about waste management particularly.

 - Here’s a piece from the Animal Agriculture Alliance, another group that has a vested interest in avoiding the demise of factory farms:

 - Of the two million farms in the United States, 98 percent are family-owned.
 The average size of a farm is 428 acres.
 Today, one farmer already provides enough food for 155 people- but the United Nations estimates that global food production will need to double by 2050 to meet the ever-increasing demand.
 Providing a plentiful, nutritious, and affordable food supply is critical- especially in these trying economic times.
 One in eight Americans turned to food banks in 2009.Fewer than 2 percent of Americans live and work on a farm.
 In many states, farmland is being converted for urban development at an increasing rate.
 The demand for food could simply not be met if farmers were forced to revert to 1950s production strategies.
-Click here to learn more about the amazing efficiency of American farmers.The productivity of the farmers and ranchers that provide us with meat, milk and eggs is not the result of irresponsible or inhumane practices, but rather decades of hard work, scientific study, innovation in animal care, in depth examination of animal nutrition and thoughtful use of natural resources.
+Click here (link no longer available) to learn more about the amazing efficiency of American farmers.The productivity of the farmers and ranchers that provide us with meat, milk and eggs is not the result of irresponsible or inhumane practices, but rather decades of hard work, scientific study, innovation in animal care, in depth examination of animal nutrition and thoughtful use of natural resources.
 Farmers’ and ranchers’ highest priority is to produce food in a manner that is responsible to the animals, the environment, their employees, and consumers.

 - I appreciate that perspective, and the rest of the document, titled “Get the Facts About Food, Inc.“, will explain the Big Agriculture point of view on the propaganda in Food, Inc.